CLSherrod/clsherrod.github.io/_pages/about.md

 ## Author & Guide to Living a Fulfilling Life

 ### Practical Wisdom for a Life of Fulfillment
 Success isn’t just about business—it’s about creating a life that feels truly fulfilling.
-Christopher Sherrod, a retired entrepreneur and self-help author, shares practical wisdom on personal growth, intentional living, and sustainable success.
-With decades of real-world experience, he helps people design lives that align with their true purpose.
+I'm a web agency owner and long-time self-help blogger.
+I share practical wisdom on personal growth, intentional living, and sustainable success.
+With decades of real-world experience, I help people design lives that align with their true purpose.

 > **“Success isn’t about working harder—it’s about aligning your life with what truly matters.”**

 ### A Journey from Business to Personal Growth
-Christopher built a successful business but realised that financial success alone wasn’t enough.
-Burned out and searching for meaning, he shifted his focus to designing a life based on purpose, creativity, and freedom.
-Now, as a digital nomad and full-time expat, he writes about the lessons he’s learned—helping others find their own path to fulfilment.
+I built a successful business but realised that financial success alone wasn’t enough.
+Burned out and searching for meaning, I shifted my focus to designing a life based on purpose, creativity, and freedom.
+Now, I write about the lessons I've learned—helping others find their own path to fulfilment.

-His journey began early—starting his first business in elementary school and later leaving a corporate job at American Express to run a software company full-time.
-While his businesses thrived, he discovered that true success isn’t just about numbers; it’s about creating a lifestyle that supports happiness, health, and personal growth.
+My journey began early—starting my first business in elementary school and later leaving a corporate job at American Express to run a software company full-time.
+While my businesses thrived, I discovered that true success isn’t just about numbers; it’s about creating a lifestyle that supports happiness, health, and personal growth.

-Christopher has been on the Internet since 1987 and created his first website in 1995, embracing the digital world long before it became mainstream.
+I have been on the Internet since 1987 and created my first website in 1995, embracing the digital world long before it became mainstream.

 #### Lessons from Experience & Mentorship
-Christopher’s biggest influences have been spiritual teachers and two entrepreneurial mentors who taught him the importance of listening—to life, to business, and to the natural flow of success.
-He believes that fulfilment isn’t about working harder but about working with awareness, purpose, and alignment.
+My biggest influences have been spiritual teachers and two entrepreneurial mentors who taught me the importance of listening—to life, to business, and to the natural flow of success.
+I believes that fulfillment isn’t about working harder but about working with awareness, purpose, and alignment.

 #### My Business Approach: The Dolphin Entrepreneur
-He penned down my business philosophy, dubbed the [Dolphin Entrepreneur](/dolphin-entrepreneur/), which you can check out in Social Capital Markets (formerly Conscious Company Magazine).
+I penned down my business philosophy, dubbed the [Dolphin Entrepreneur](/dolphin-entrepreneur/), which you can check out in Social Capital Markets (formerly Conscious Company Magazine).

 ### Writing
-Christopher’s book, [How To Create New Business Ideas Based On What You Love](/business-ideas/), provide practical guidance for those seeking to build a business that supports their ideal lifestyle.
+My book, [How To Create New Business Ideas Based On What You Love](/business-ideas/), provide practical guidance for those seeking to build a business that supports their ideal lifestyle.

-He is currently writing a course [Digital Declutter: 4 Steps to a Low-EMF, High-Energy Life](/unplug/), exploring his experience with electronic sensitivity and how to live a balanced, low-tech life in an increasingly digital world.
+I'm currently writing a course [Digital Declutter: 4 Steps to a Low-EMF, High-Energy Life](/unplug/), exploring his experience with electronic sensitivity and how to live a balanced, low-tech life in an increasingly digital world.

-Beyond books, Christopher shares insights through [blog post essays](/blog), and [poetry](/categories/#poems)—offering real-world lessons on self-improvement, lifestyle design, and the mindset shifts needed for true success.
+Beyond clients, courses, books and making art, I share insights through [blog post essays](/blog), and [poetry](/categories/#poems) offering real-world lessons on self-improvement, lifestyle design, and the mindset shifts needed for true success.

 #### My current featured articles
 - [Why I Don’t Care About Slow Living or Fast Living — I Care About Feeling Fulfilled](https://christophersherrod.com/fulfilled-not-fast-or-slow/)